MC1069555 – (Updated) Microsoft Teams: Send messages to attendees in the meeting lobby with Lobby chat (archived)

 Summary:

-Microsoft Teams will soon allow meeting organizers to send one-way messages to attendees in the meeting lobby using Lobby chat.
-This feature will be on by default and can be disabled by admins in the Teams admin center.
-Rollout begins mid-June 2025 and completes by mid-July 2025.
+Microsoft Teams will soon allow meeting organizers to send one-way messages to attendees in the meeting lobby via Lobby chat, improving communication before meetings start.
+This feature is on by default, controllable by admins in the Teams admin center, and will roll out from June to September 2025.

 Details: